PX4/PX4-user_guide/en/flight_modes_mc/altitude.md

 ## Technical Summary

 RC/manual mode like [Manual/Stabilized (MC)](../flight_modes_mc/manual_stabilized.md) mode but with _altitude stabilization_ (centered sticks level vehicle and hold it to fixed altitude).
+The horizontal position of the vehicle can move due to wind (or pre-existing momentum).

 - Centered sticks (inside deadband):
   - RPY sticks levels vehicle.